wlime/devdocs/guides/v2.0/mtf/mtf_introduction.md

 <h3 id="mtf_intro_scope_use-case-ex">MTF use cases examples</h3>

-1. As Magento developer I want to cover implemented functionality with new tests (for example, added attribute on Customer Form, extended Search functionality, added tags for Products etc).
+1. As a Magento developer I want to cover implemented functionality with new tests (for example, added attribute on Customer Form, extended Search functionality, added tags for Products etc).

 1. As a software engineer I want to perform regression testing before release to be confident that Magento works as expected with new functionality.